Evaluating the ACT’s 20 Year Land Value Taxation transition after 8 years

 Still, it is great news for potential home buyers who are less often competing with those Mercedes driving silver-foxes at auction.

-However, buyer beware: perhaps after years of pent-up frustration at life locked out of the Aussie home owning dream, have bid on prices based on current cash flows, rather than incorporating future land rates liabilities into their calculations.
+However, buyer beware: perhaps after years of pent-up frustration at life locked out of the Aussie home owning dream, some buyers have bid on prices based on current cash flows, rather than incorporating future land rates liabilities into their calculations.
 This homebuyer accounting error may pose a political problem for future governments.

 It will take time to see if this is what is occurring but when we look at how investors are behaving in the commercial sector, it suggests the tax transition is contributing to the moderation of commercial prices.